Skip to Main Content

 Generally easier parking than Manhattan or Brooklyn.
 Street parking available in residential areas.
 Lots near airports and stadiums.

-Production vehicles: Industrial areas in LIC and Maspeth offer staging space.
+Industrial areas in LIC and Maspeth offer staging space.
 Flushing Meadows parking lots useful for large productions.
 Airport-adjacent warehouses available.

 Getting Between Locations